tanushchauhan/journalytics/README.md

 # Note

 To use this app, you need OpenAI's api key.
-Add that to .env in the root folder build the application.
+Create a .env file in the root directory and build the application.

 example is below